Juan Martín del Potro: 2011: Return to tour, second Davis Cup final

-Del Potro began his 2011 season at the Medibank International as a wildcard entry.
+Del Potro began his 2011 season at the Sydney International as a wildcard entry.
 In the second round, del Potro was defeated by Florian Mayer of Germany in straight sets, despite winning against sixth seed Feliciano López in three sets in the first round.
 His next tournament would be the first Grand Slam of the year at the 2011 Australian Open, where del Potro was defeated by 21st seed Marcos Baghdatis in the second round.
 As a result, del Potro slipped further down the rankings to No. 485.

-After the Australian Open, he participated in the 2011 SAP Open in San Jose, where he was accepted into the main draw via protected ranking (PR).
-He reached the semifinals without dropping a set, however he lost to top seed Fernando Verdasco in straight sets.
-Del Potro's next scheduled tournament was the 2011 Regions Morgan Keegan Championships and the Cellular South Cup, where he was accepted into the main draw via wildcard.
-Here, he made his second consecutive ATP semifinal, where he lost to top seed, world No. 8, and eventual champion Andy Roddick.
-To continue preparing for his first ATP Masters event since 2009, del Potro entered the 2011 Delray Beach International Tennis Championships.
-He defeated Ričardas Berankis, Teymuraz Gabashvili, Kevin Anderson and second seed Mardy Fish, to advance to an ATP-level final stage of a tournament since 2009 at the Barclays World Tour Finals in London.
-In the final, he defeated an erratic Janko Tipsarević in two sets to get back in the winners circle.
+After the Australian Open, he participated in the San Jose Open where he was accepted into the main draw via a protected ranking (PR).
+He reached the semifinals without dropping a set, however he lost to top seed Fernando Verdasco, in straight sets.
+Del Potro's next scheduled tournament was the U.S. National Indoor Championships, where he was accepted into the main draw via a wildcard, losing to top seed and eventual champion Andy Roddick.
+Del Potro entered the Delray Beach International Tennis Championships on a wildcard.
+He defeated Ričardas Berankis, Teymuraz Gabashvili, Kevin Anderson and second-seeded Mardy Fish, to advance to his first ATP final since the 2009 World Tour Finals.
+In the final, he defeated an erratic Janko Tipsarević in two sets.

-Del Potro's next tournament was the ATP Masters at the 2011 BNP Paribas Open.
-He reached the semifinals, where he lost to top seeded Rafael Nadal in straight sets.
-Del Potro then flew to Key Biscayne, Miami to participate in the second ATP Masters of the year at the 2011 Sony Ericsson Open.
-Del Potro made it to the fourth round, in the third round he defeated world No. 4 Robin Söderling in straight sets, however in the next round he lost to eventual semifinalist Mardy Fish in straight sets.
+Del Potro's next tournament was the ATP Masters at the Indian Wells Masters.
+He reached the semifinals, where he lost to top-seeded Rafael Nadal in straight sets.
+At the Miami Masters he defeated world No. 4, Robin Söderling, in straight sets in round three, before losing to eventual semifinalist Mardy Fish in straight sets in round four.

-He then played in 2011 Estoril Open, which was del Potro's first tournament on clay since he lost the 2009 Roland Garros semifinal to the eventual champion Roger Federer.
-In Estoril, he defeated Fernando Verdasco in the final.
-On the way to the final, del Potro defeated top seeded Robin Söderling (Who was two time-finalist in the French Open) and dropped just one set in his five matches.
-After suffering an 8-millimeter tear in his left rectus, del Potro withdrew from 2011 Mutua Madrid Open and did not participate in the 2011 Internazionali BNL d'Italia, but confirmed that he would play the French Open.
-Del Potro lost to Novak Djokovic in the third round.
+In Estoril Open del Potro defeated top-seeded Robin Söderling, two time French Open finalist, and dropped just one set in his five matches and took the title against Fernando Verdasco in the final.
+After suffering an 8-millimeter tear in his left rectus abdominis, del Potro withdrew from Madrid Open and did not participate in the Internazionali BNL d'Italia, but confirmed that he would play the French Open.
+There he lost in the third round in four sets to second-seeded Novak Djokovic.